 This beer can be made using either ale or lager yeast.
 It can be brewed with 30 to 75 percent malted wheat.
 Fruit or fruit extracts contribute flavor and/or aroma.
 Perceived fruit qualities should be authentic and replicate true fruit complexity as much as possible.
 Color should reflect a degree of fruit's color.
 Hop rates may be low to medium.
 Hop characters may be light to moderate in bitterness, flavor and aroma.
 Fruity-estery aroma and flavor from yeast can be typical but at low levels; however, phenolic, clove-like characteristics should not be perceived.
 Body should be light to medium in character.
 Diacetyl should not be perceived.
 When this style is served with yeast the character should portray a full yeasty mouthfeel and appear hazy to very cloudy.
 Chill haze is also acceptable.
 Yeast flavor and aroma should be low to medium but not overpowering the balance and character of malt and hops.
-Wheat beers containing a fruit (e.g. juniper berry) or vegetable (e.g. chili pepper) with herbal or spice qualities would be more appropriately entered in the herb and spice beer category.
-Beers containing pumpkin would be more appropriately entered in the pumpkin beer subcategory below.
 To allow for accurate judging the brewer must list what fruits are used, and may list any other ingredients or processes used.
 Beer entries not accompanied by this information will be at a disadvantage during judging.
-During registration brewers may specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.
+During registration brewers will specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.
+Entries will be presented during judging as specified by entering brewer.